 - Post-acute withdrawal syndrome

 By going through a medically supervised detox period and quality treatment program, users have a much lower relapse rate.
-In addition, those who attempt to stop using the drug often do not have the proper support in place and frequently turn to other substances, or return to fentanyl use.
-Above all, if you or a loved one is struggling with Fentanyl addiction help is out there.
-Click here to see our treatment options available.
+In addition, those who attempt to stop using the drug often do not have the proper support in place and frequently turn to other substances or return to fentanyl use.